muknta/emotion_recognition/README.md

  <p><p> To open our webapp go to console and open manage.py (emotion_recognition/emotion_recogn/manage.py) with runserver parameter: </p>
  <p>  "python manage.py runserver" </p>

-In case it won't run, it might be necessary to download some packages (e.g. djangorestapi).
+In case it won't run, it might be necessary to download some packages (e.g. flickrapi, djangorestframework).
 Use pip for this purpose.
 </p>